alexey-krasnov/pipeline_with_random_forest/README.md

 - [Joblib](https://joblib.readthedocs.io/en/latest/)

 ## Decription
-1) ```modeling.py``` works with the initial data provided by the link [train_data_200k.csv](https://drive.google.com/file/d/1RQPXq6cBFBRNOJD1-5QGBtA2tuNbQvZr/view?usp=sharing).
+1) ```modeling.py``` works with the initial data provided by train_data_200k.csv.
 Script creates and saves a model of Random Forest regression aimed to predict the values of the Target_1...4 parameters using the values of Tag_1...79.

-2) ```pipeline.py```  takes data from the database (SQLite [test_data_100k](https://drive.google.com/file/d/15hEL073pA1Vag74nwig_fcPHN-44f1JP/view?usp=sharing)), prepares the data, makes predictions using the trained model by ```modeling.py```, and saves the result of the predictions, top 10 features by importance to a new table files.
+2) ```pipeline.py```  takes data from the database (SQLite test_data_100k), prepares the data, makes predictions using the trained model by ```modeling.py```, and saves the result of the predictions, top 10 features by importance to a new table files.

 ## Usage
-Files [train_data_200k.csv](https://drive.google.com/file/d/1RQPXq6cBFBRNOJD1-5QGBtA2tuNbQvZr/view?usp=sharing) and [test_data_100k](https://drive.google.com/file/d/15hEL073pA1Vag74nwig_fcPHN-44f1JP/view?usp=sharing) should be within the working directory.
+Files train_data_200k.csv and test_data_100k should be within the working directory.
 To start the program, run:
 ```sh
 pipeline.py
 ```
 it imports ```modeling.py``` which stores model for further prediction.
 If the file with model has already been generated, ```pipeline.py``` will imports it directly and make predictions.

+## Note
+The program migth taken several minutes to perform modeling.

 ## Author